ch1: AN AWK TUTORIAL

 You can put several statements on a single line if you separate them by semicolons(

-).Notice that
+;).Notice that

-prints a blank line, quite different from just plainprint
+print ""prints a blank line, quite different from just plainprint, which prints the current input line.

 5. Computing with AWK